-Juneau, EmbarkationUpon arrival you will be transferred from the airport to board the yacht.
-Your crew greets you with champagne and smiles, and cruise to a secluded wilderness anchorage this evening.
+Embark in Juneau, AlaskaUpon arrival, transfer from the airport to board the ship.
+Your crew greets you with champagne and smiles.
+Cruise to a secluded wilderness anchorage this evening.

-Fords Terror & Endicott ArmCliff-walled fjords sliced into the mountainous mainland are on tap today as you tuck into an area widely acclaimed as the most beautiful in all of Alaska.
+Ford's Terror & Endicott ArmCliff-walled fjords sliced into the mountainous mainland are on tap today as you tuck into an area widely acclaimed as the most beautiful in all of Alaska.
 Snow gleams on mountaintops high overhead, as bears amble on the shoreline and mountain goats cling to impossibly precarious perches.
 Seemingly every few hundred yards another sparkling waterfall tumbles down the cliffs.
 Enjoy a skiff ride at Ford's Terror, named after an early mariner who was somewhat taken aback when a waterfall appeared at the turn of the tide where none had been visible at high tide.
-Anchor overnight at Taku Harbor to enjoy a festive Captain's Farewell Dinner followed by a slideshow presentation in the salon by the Expedition Leader recapping your week-long journey.
+Anchor overnight at Taku Harbor to enjoy a festive Captain's Farewell Dinner, followed by a slideshow presentation in the saloon by the Expedition Leaders recapping your week-long journey.

 Disembark in Juneau, AlaskaAfter breakfast arrive in Juneau.
 A transfer to the Juneau airport or local hotel is included.
 Safe travels to all!